 This Stray Cat Broke Into A Lynx Enclosure At The Zoo And Now The Animals Are Best Friends

-In 2007, a stray calico wandered into the St. Petersburg zoo and wandered around, seemingly aimlessly, until she happened upon the lynx enclosure.
+In 2007, a stray calico wandered into the St. Petersburg Zoo and roamed around, seemingly aimlessly, until she happened upon the lynx enclosure.

-The most common reason big cats, like tigers, lions, panthers, etc, tend to pace back and forth when they are in their enclosure because they are stressed.
+The most common reason big cats, like tigers, lions, and panthers, tend to pace back and forth when they are in their enclosure is because they are stressed.

 Why did the tiny calico kitty break into the lynx enclosure?
-No one could know with certainty, although some speculate the cat may have been hungry and smelled scraps.
-Cats are also notoriously great comfort companions for people and other animals in distress...
+No one can know for certain, although some speculate that the cat may have been hungry and smelled scraps.
+Cats are also notoriously great comfort companions for people and other animals in distress.
 Purr-haps this sweet calico cat saw a creature in need?

 The mere thought of the small mammal getting close to the predator may have caused your heart to skip a beat, but the lynx did not attack.
 Instead, the lynx approached her new friend and began to lick the cat!